adaltas/node-nikita-docs/src/md/usages/conditions.md

 ## Condition writing

 Nikita actions are not evaluated at declaration time.
 Due to the Node.js async nature, JavaScript functions are not always executed sequentially.
-A variable declared inside an asynchronous function  will not be available in its parent context and could generate a runtime error.
+A variable declared inside an asynchronous function  will not be available in its parent context.
+It will generate an unexpected behavior and eventually a runtime error.

 For example, the second action executed below will not pass its condition `if: isItTrue` and the file will not written.